.

 Ants crawling on plant ANTS

 We would like to live in a world without suffering, no war or disease or..... insect pests!
 However, our beautiful and lush hibiscus make tempting targets for several insects who have no regard for what they do to the plants.
 These insects pierce the leaves and suck the sap out of them, sometimes spreading plant viruses as they feed.
-Or they lay their eggs in the flower buds, make the buds fall off before opening.
+Or they lay their eggs in the flower buds, making the buds fall off before opening.
 Or, after sucking plant sap, the insects excrete the remains all over the leaves, making an unsightly mess.
 Or....well, you get the idea.
 These insects are referred to as pests, and pests they can truly be!
+So what should you do if you think your beloved hibiscus has some kind of pest infestation?

 Fortunately, we have a number of ways to deal with insect pests.
-The links at the bottom of this page contain detailed information about the various insect pests that are found on hibiscus and how to control them.
+The links in the table at the right contain detailed information about the various insect pests that are found on hibiscus and how to control them.
 We say "control" because you can never eliminate any pest entirely.
 Even if you eliminate the pests completely from your own hibiscus, they are everywhere in the world around us.
 Our goal is to control them by limiting their numbers to the level where they do no visible harm and do not multiply out of control.

 Control techniques include both chemical and non-chemical approaches.
 Chemical approaches can be organic (these pesticides are safer for humans and the environment but still require common sense precautions) or synthetic (this includes the pesticides made in the lab that are usually more effective but require following directions so as not to be harmful to the applicator).
 Non-chemical approaches are also referred to as organic, and do not involve any type of pesticide.